Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food costs.

 30. If you’re getting a military room rate at any Disney Resort, you can actually get the dining plan too.

-31. Be sure to order your Disney Dining Plan before you get to Disney.
+31. Be sure to purchase the Disney Dining Plan before you get to Disney.

 The Disney Dining Plan can only be added to your trip reservation prior to your trip (48 hours or more).
 You will not be able to purchase it at resort check-in, or at any theme park entrances.